Future USS Cleveland Arrives in Cleveland Ahead of Commissioning

 CLEVELAND (May 9, 2026) – The future USS Cleveland (LCS 31) arrives in Cleveland, Ohio, May 9, 2026, ahead of its commissioning ceremony.
 Cleveland is the fourth warship to be named after Ohio’s second largest city and is the 16th and final Freedom-variant littoral combat ship to be built and commissioned in the U.S. Navy.
-(U.S. Navy video by Lt. j.g.
-Rachael Jones)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Theoplis Stewart)

 |Date Taken: